(All salad greens and herbs grow well in short season areas.)

 MOTHERWORT (Leonurau cardica) Especially valuable for women and mothers.
 Said to be a gentle sedative to calm the nervous system, and strengthen the heart.
 This leafy 2-3′ tall herb has pink salvia type flowers.

 ST. JOHN’S WORT-Common roadside herb.
 Blooms for a long time.
 Bright yellow flowers are used in herbal oil infusions for many things.
 If applied to skin it can cause a sensitivity to light and can interact with medications.

 SWEET CICELY-Perennial licorice tasting fern.
 Grows well in shade or sun.
 Seeds need to be cold stratified, so place in the freezer for two weeks for better germination.
+Sold out.

 MOSS CURLED-A perennial in the Kootenay’s.
 Best for drying.
 Good source of iron and Vitamin C. Easy to grow.
 Does well in containers.
 Cold hardy.

 +HOPI+Yellow flowers and broad leaves.
 Prune off flowers to grow larger leaves.
 Fertilize well.
 Grows 2’+ tall.
 Tobacco plants can be used to make natural insecticides.

 1000 YEAR OLD TOBACCO-Said to have originally been found in a First Nation’s burial site in an excavated urn near the Great Lakes.
 This variety is similar to the Hopi, as it grows short and with big leaves.
 I noticed the resin amount differed between the varieties.
 This one was slightly less.
 Therefore less bugs would stick to the leaves by harvest time.

 JASMINE NIGHT SCENTED-Short resinous plant with small leaves.
 The small white trumpet flowers grow off a tall stock from the base of the plant.
 Plant in a pot on your deck as it exudes a beautiful smell in the evening.
 Direct seed.